 I must be satisfied with what I have said, and because of the shortness of my time cannot go into details.
 I only remark that it is not necessary with Mr Maimon to admit ideas of the understanding.
-In the concept of a circular line nothing more is thought than that all straight lines drawn from it to a single point (the centre) are equal: this is a merely logical function of the universality of the judgement in which the concept of a line constitutes the subject and refers merely to each [eine jede] of the lines, not to the totality [das All] of the lines that can be described on a plane to a given point; if it did not, then every line would with equal right be an idea of the understanding, because they all contain lines as parts that can be thought between any two arbitrary [nur denkbaren] points in them, whose number equally goes to infinity.
+In the concept of a circular line nothing more is thought than that all straight lines drawn from it to a single point (the centre) are equal: this is a merely logical function of the universality of the judgement in which the concept of a line constitutes the subject and refers merely to each [eine jede] of the lines, not to the totality [das All] of the lines that can be described on a plane to a given point; if it did not, then every line would with equal right be an idea of the understanding, because they all contain lines (as parts) that can be thought between any two arbitrary [nur denkbaren] points in them, whose number equally goes to infinity.
 That this line can be divided to infinity is not an idea, because it signifies only a progressive division that is certainly not limited by the magnitude of the line, but this infinite division regarded in its totality and thus as completed, is an idea of reason, an idea of an absolute totality of conditions (of combination), which is postulated [gefodert] in a sensible object; but this is impossible because the unconditioned is not to be found in appearances.

-In addition, the possibility of a circle is not merely problematic prior to the practical proposition: ‘to describe a circle by moving a straight line around a fixed point’; rather the possibility is given in the definition of the circle; this is because it is constructed by means of the definition itself, i.e. presented in intuition, not indeed on paper (in empirical intuition) but in the imagination (a priori).
+In addition, prior to the practical proposition: ‘to describe a circle by moving a straight line around a fixed point’, the possibility of a circle is not merely problematic; rather the possibility is given in the definition of the circle; this is because it is constructed by means of the definition itself, i.e. presented in intuition, not indeed on paper (in empirical intuition) but in the imagination (a priori).
 For I can always draw a circle freehand with chalk on the board and put a point in it, and I can just as well demonstrate all the properties of the circle in this circle, presupposing the (so called) nominal definition, which is in fact real, even if this circle does not coincide with the line described by rotating a straight line around a fixed point.
 I assume that the points of the circumference are at an equal distance from the centre.
 The proposition: ‘to describe a circle’ is a practical corollary outside the definition (or a so called postulate), and it certainly could not be postulated [gefodert] if the possibility, and indeed the mode of possibility as well, were not already given in the definition.

-As for the definition of a straight line, this cannot be done by means of the identity of direction of all its parts because the concept of direction (as that of a straight line, through which movement is distinguished without regard to its magnitude) already presupposes that concept.
+As for the definition of a straight line, this cannot be done by means of the identity of direction of all its parts because the concept of direction (as that of a straight line, through which movement is [54] distinguished without regard to its magnitude) already presupposes that concept.
 But these are trifles.